Approved: January 21, 2014

 Revised: May 22, 2020

-Next Scheduled Review: May 22, 2025
+Next Scheduled Review: October 5, 2028

 Rule Statement

-Texas A&M Transportation Institute (TTI) must comply with United States export control laws and regulations as promulgated by the U.S. Department of State through its International Traffic in Arms Regulations (ITAR), the U.S. Department of Commerce through its Export Administration Regulations (EAR), and those imposed by the U.S. Treasury Department through its Office of Foreign Assets Control (OFAC).
+Texas A&M Transportation Institute (TTI) must comply with United States (US) export control laws and regulations as promulgated by the U.S. Department of State through its International Traffic in Arms Regulations (ITAR), the U.S. Department of Commerce through its Export Administration Regulations (EAR), and those imposed by the U.S. Treasury Department through its Office of Foreign Assets Control (OFAC).
 This rule applies to all TTI employees.

 Reason for Rule

-This rule is required pursuant to The Texas A&M University System (System) policy 15.02, Export Controls Program Management.
+This rule is required pursuant to The Texas A&M University System (system) policy 15.02, Export Controls Program Management.
 TTI has an obligation to implement an export control compliance program to reduce the risk of export control violations.
-All employees and students must be aware of and are responsible for the export control implications of their work and must ensure that their activities conform to export control laws and regulations.
+All employees and students must be aware of, and are responsible for, the export control implications of their work and must ensure that their activities conform to export control laws and regulations.
 There are severe institutional and individual sanctions for violations of export control laws and regulations, including the loss of research funding, loss of export privileges as well as criminal and civil penalties.

 Procedures and Responsibilities